muratcangencturk/prompter/README.md

 - Fast loading thanks to lightweight JSON prompt files
 - Light and dark themes
 - English and Turkish interface
-- Twelve prompt categories with over 17M combinations per language This **AI prompt generator** delivers **creative prompt ideas** in a lightweight **offline web app** that runs directly in your browser.
+- Twelve prompt categories with over 31M combinations per language (more than 62M across EN and TR) This **AI prompt generator** delivers **creative prompt ideas** in a lightweight **offline web app** that runs directly in your browser.

 ## Opening the application